-The Company's EPC Contractor, Norinco International Cooperation Limited is making excellent progress on site with construction and procurement is on track and within budget, with First Gold Pour on track for Q2 2021.
+The Company's EPC Contractor, Norinco International Cooperation Limited is making excellent progress on site with construction and procurement on track, with First Gold Pour targeted for Q2 2021.

-Finally, subsequent to quarter end, the Company closed a private placement of approximately US\$10 million, enabling the Company to carry out further exploration in Nigeria and on its Douta Project in Senegal, with the aim of expanding the Company's resource inventory over the next 12 months.
+During the quarter, the Company closed a private placement of approximately US\$10 million, enabling the Company to carry out further exploration in Nigeria and on its Douta Project in Senegal, with the aim of expanding the Company's resource inventory over the next 12 months.